TABLE OF CONTENTS

 Today, card payments continue to rapidly replace cash-spending as online shopping becomes more commonplace and credit card benefits become increasingly enticing.
 For this reason, suspecting fraud risks in your small business is increasingly becoming very common.
 While consumers are usually affected by some forms of fraud, such as stealing identities or copying credit card data, it is also vital for small business owners to know that they are at risk as well.
-Not only by the dampening of reputations, but also for siphoning money from your bank roll and data breaches.
+Not only by the dampening of reputations but also by siphoning money from your bank roll and data breaches.

 While suspecting fraud might not be in your skillset, this article will highlight common small business fraud and the preventative measures you can take to eliminate fraud risk from your business.

 Types of Possible Small Business Fraud Risks

 In 2019, 81% of organizations reported being targets of payment fraud.
 As fraud continues to affect a majority of merchants, scammers will continue to expand their fraudulent techniques.
 As a small business owner, you are the only line of defense between your customers and these shady characters.
 So, if you are suspecting fraud, it helps to know what to keep an eye out for.

 - Card Not Present (CNP) or eCommerce Fraud – CNP Fraud is arguably the easiest way for identity thieves to commit fraud.
 In fact, they don’t even have to deal with lying to a human being.
 This type of small business fraud occurs when stolen card information is used to complete an online transaction.